January 27, 2015

 You can share in a number of different ways.
 Probably the most valuable feedback you can get is in person.
-Aside from that you can post work on a blog post or websites like dribbble to gain feedback from the creative public.
+Aside from that, you can post work on a blog post or websites like dribbble to gain feedback from the creative public.

-As a designer and developer I have always been told by my peers that writing is what allows you to become better at what you do no matter the subject.
-The key focus is communication.
+As a designer and developer, I have always been told by my peers that writing is what allows you to become better at what you do no matter the subject.
+The key focus is on communication.
 If you can communicate well enough through words then you have a highly creative future ahead of you.

 Writing can eliminate creative block by putting your focus elsewhere.
 You can spend a lot of time crafting a blog post or journaling to later share with others.
 From there, depending on how well you shared your writing and the content you provided, you could create some buzz that gets a lot of hits.
-With a lot of web traffic you are left with some new followers and peers to help guide you to write more and be more creative at the same time.
+With a lot of web traffic, you are left with some new followers and peers to help guide you to write more and be more creative at the same time.

 Listen to New Music or Podcasts

 Music is where my creativity thrives.
 I play guitar and have played in a band for nearly 10 years now and It’s how I got my start as a designer and developer.
 Discovering new music is exciting for me and promotes my creativity by a large amount.
 The discovery aspect is what gives you a different feeling towards whatever it is you are working on.
 Having music I enjoy playing in the background while I work both increases my productivity level and inspires me to create.

 Podcasts are a lot like music when it comes to design and development.
 A really good podcast can change your perspective on the work you do day today.
 Hearing from other professionals battling with the same problems or experiences you have had helps you connect on another level and reassure you that you are indeed human and are capable of making mistakes.
 Podcasts are also a means to discover new interests you never thought you had before.